BinFuPKU/CollaborativeFilteringUsingTensorflow/README.md

 # CollaborativeFilteringUsingTensorflow
 Realising several collaborative filtering methods in recommendation domain (done in 2019).
-The code is relatively readable.
+The code is relatively readable, and you can download and run it without any modification.
 It is divided into parts of evaluation, parallel sampling using multi-process, model and test, with considering using sparse matrix and CPU / GPU mode switching.
+If you feel helpful for your work, please star this project or watch my future work!

 **Running Requirements:**
 * python 3.6+